Givs/Blog-App/README.md

 ---

 # 📖About
 A simple project using React Native and Expo.
 The main goal is to pratice **React Hooks** useReducer, useState and useEffect.
-Inside off this aplication we have 4 different screens, each one has one particular job: Create a new post, Edit a post, Show a particular post and Show all post and delete.
+Inside of this aplication we have 4 different screens, each one has one particular job: Create a new post, Edit a post, Show a particular post and Show all post and delete.

 ---